 If you ever tried to install Arch Linux, you know the complexity that comes with it.
 But that complexity also means that you’ll be forced to learn things that you probably never bother to in other distributions.

-So if you are new to Linux and want to learn then Arch gives you a nice base where you learn all the basic commands of Linux and at the end when you configure Arch successfully then it feels wonderful.
+So if you are new to Linux and want to learn then Arch gives you a nice base where you learn all the basic commands of Linux and in the end, when you configure Arch successfully then it feels wonderful.

-But you have to spend time learning all the steps from Arch wiki before install Arch on your computer, and when you understand the steps then the rest is pretty straightforward.
+But you have to spend time learning all the steps from the Arch wiki before installing Arch on your computer, and when you understand the steps then the rest is pretty straightforward.

-Ubuntu is sponsored by Canonical, Fedora is sponsored by RedHat so there are big names involved with this distribution.
+Ubuntu is sponsored by Canonical and Fedora is sponsored by RedHat so there are big names involved with this distribution.
 If you don’t like this approach and want a Linux-based operating system that is purely open-source and community-driven then Arch Linux is the best choice for you.